lungoruscello/Citibike-Sampler/README.md

 # CitibikeSampler

-*A lightweight Python tool to streamline your work with data from NYC's Citi Bike network.*
+*A Python tool to facilitate work with data from NYC's Citi Bike network.*

 ---